Finescale dace: Ecology

 This fish is most often found in the cool, acidic waters of the north.
 More specifically, they are found in the calm waters of slow-moving creeks and in cool, boggy ponds.
 Beaver ponds provide an excellent habitat, as they are found hidden in the safety among sunken logs and downed brush.
 They prey on tiny invertebrates including small insects such water beetles.
 Their diet also includes a variety of crustaceans, plankton, algae, and in the Northern parts of Minnesota, fingernail clams.

 Importance to humans

-Finescale daces are predated on by a multitude of species including diving beetles, mink, brook trout, and kingfishers, but however, are not consumed by humans.
-Instead, they are sold as bait in many parts of Minnesota and Canada.
+Finescale daces are predated on by a multitude of species, including diving beetles, mink, brook trout, and kingfishers.
+They are, however, not consumed by humans but are sold as bait in many parts of Minnesota and Canada.

 Conservation status

 No concern is taken for the populations of finescale dace.
 Their resiliency and sturdiness make them a great species for the bait industry in Wisconsin, Minnesota, and Canada, as well as pets in home aquariums.